Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 |

-2. If you chose to install the program in the \Program Files (x86)\Minerals folder instead (which is the default for Windows) AND execute it as Limited (also default),
+2. If you chose to install the program in the \Program Files (x86)\Minerals folder (which is the default for Windows) AND execute it as Limited (also the default),

-you will find your files at the deeper folder \Users\[UserName]\AppData\Local\VirtualStore\Program Files (x86)\Minerals, where [UserName] is the name of the Windows user.
+you will find your files in the deeper folder \Users\[UserName]\AppData\Local\VirtualStore\Program Files (x86)\Minerals, where [UserName] is the name of the Windows user.

 4. To switch the execution of the program from Limited to Administrator please go to question #54.